sarapohland/parce-nav/README.md

 ### 2a.
 Download the dataset files

 To replicate the results presented in the paper, download the Lunar-Nav dataset file from the `data` folder available [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link).
-Create a folder called `data` in the  main directory (`parce`) and a subfolder called `Lunar-Nav`.
+Create a folder called `data` in the  main directory (`parce-nav`) and a subfolder called `Lunar-Nav`.
 Place the dataset file you downloaded into this subfolder.
 If you simply want to use the default lunar dataset, you can skip to step 3.
 If you want to create a new dataset from the lunar simulation environment, proceed through the rest of the substeps in this section.

 ### 2b.
 Collect training bags